Asher-Ul-Haque/Just_Forge_2D/README.md

 # Introduction

 **Just Forge 2D** is a powerful, easy-to-use 2D game engine built entirely using OpenGL and Java.
-It provides a simple API for game development and comes with a set of tools to help you create games quickly and efficiently.
-It allows you to publish your grames directly to itch.io or raw JAR files.
-Comes with a customizable editor out of the box to get going quick!
+It provides a simple almost no code API for game development and comes with tools to help you create games quickly and efficiently.
+It allows you to publish your games as raw JAR files.
+It comes with a customizable editor out of the box to get going quickly!

 # Features

 - Supports all desktop operating systems (atleast JDK 8) including **Windows, MacOS and Linux**
 - Defferred and Bacth rendering
 - Efficient Resource management
-- Builtin BOX-2D like physics engine
+- Builtin BOX-2D physics engine
 - Entity Component and Scene Systems
 - Customizable to any degree
 - Easy to use interface
 - Built in editor
-- Direct publish to itch.io

 ***